 Employees will use the company intranet to find out their tasks for the day, carry out those tasks, and to quickly reach out for help if needed.
-An intranet must help your employees be more efficient throughout their workday by smoothing out difficulties in communication and information management.
+A corporate intranet must help your employees be more efficient throughout their daily work by smoothing out difficulties in communication and information management.

-It must also make collaboration between employees easier, and ensure that all business processes and projects are carried out systematically.
-Your business intranet must be the place where employees turn to resolve their issues, and the system they count on to make their jobs easier.
+It must also make collaboration between employees easier and ensure that all business processes and projects are carried out systematically.
+Your business intranet software must be the place where employees turn to resolve their issues, and the system they count on to make their jobs easier.

-A corporate intranet will help your employees work faster and smarter
+A company intranet will help your employees work faster and smarter

 2. Provide users with relevant content

-When working on your intranet approach, keep in mind that your company is made up of a variety of people who all have different needs, goals, and skills.
-Your intranet must be able to recognise the needs of your staff and provide content that is applicable and timely.
+When working on your intranet approach, keep in mind that your company is made up of a variety of people who all have unique needs, goals, and skills.
+Your company intranet must be able to recognise the needs of your staff and provide content that is applicable and timely.